Interaction Flow Modeling Language: Implementations and tools

 scripts for the back-end business logic.
 A sneak preview of the tool features can be seen in this video.

-IFMLEdit.org is a web-based opensource IFML editor focused on education and agile development.
+IFMLEdit.org is a web-based open-source IFML editor focused on education and agile development.

 It supports model editing, code generation and emulation.

 Currently it supports the generation of code for server side NodeJS, client side JavaScript and mobile applications via Cordova or Flutter.